What is Session Management?

 Groups

 Assigning mixer strips to groups is a great way to help with organizing connections.
-There can also be performance benefits in doing so.
-We can currently break our session up into three groups -
+There can also be

 On our kick drum mixer strip, click on the drop down menu just below 'group dsp' and create a new group called “Drums”.
 When you move onto the next mixer strip you will notice this group can now be selected from its drop down menu.
 Add all of your drum tracks to this group.